 As my colleague Rick Del Vecchio noted in a post on this blog back in June, the Advocates Society went as far as to convene a Task Force to address the apparent new role of counsel in interacting with experts.
 The Task Force released a set of principles to follow and a position paper.

 The decision of Justice Wilson was appealed, with the appeal heard over four days in September.
 A number of parties intervened in support of the position that reviewing draft expert reports should be permissible (without attempting to undermine or persuade the expert), including the Ontario Trial Lawyers Association, the Canadian Defence Lawyers Association, the Advocates Society and the Criminal Lawyers Association.

 Justice Sharpe, writing for the majority, agreed with the appellants and interveners that Justice Wilson erred in holding that it was unacceptable for counsel to review and discuss draft expert reports.
-The reasons can be found here and note that « the ethical and professional standards of the legal profession forbid counsel from engaging in practices likely to interfere with the independence and objectivity of expert witnesses » and that « it would be bad policy to disturb the well-established practice of counsel meeting with expert witnesses to review draft reports.
+The reasons note that « the ethical and professional standards of the legal profession forbid counsel from engaging in practices likely to interfere with the independence and objectivity of expert witnesses » and that « it would be bad policy to disturb the well-established practice of counsel meeting with expert witnesses to review draft reports.
 Just as lawyers and judges need the input of experts, so too do expert witnesses need the assistance of lawyers in framing their reports in a way that is comprehensible and responsive to the pertinent legal issues in a case. »